shuaiwanghk/TTM/readme.md

 Please refer to ProgramArgument.java for details.

 <b>(2) Single task</b><br \>
-The task file locates in task -> RunTTMwithOneSingleTask, which is for running a single task.
+The task file locates in task -> Execute TTMwithOneSingleTask, which is for running a single task.
 A corresponding model will be also saved.

 <b>(3) Multiple tasks/threads</b><br \>
 We also provide a multiple tasks/threads entry so that we can target at different aspects parallelly.The task file locates in task -> RunTTMwithMultiTasks, which is for running multiple tasks.